l33tlamer/docker-autoheal/README.md

 To use autoheal with Docker-Socket-Proxy, proceed as above, by using the environment variable `DOCKER_SOCK`.

+A example for usage with the proxy is provided as `example-docker-compose-proxy.yml`.

 # Timezone

 If you want to make use of a specific timezone inside the container you can map `/etc/localtime` into the container.